API reference

 EnzymeCore.ReverseModeType

-• ReturnPrimal: Should Enzyme return the primal return value from the augmented-forward.
+• ReturnPrimal: whether to return the primal return value from the augmented-forward pass.

 • Holomorphic: Whether the complex result function is holomorphic and we should compute d/dz